XeminoL/slotwise/README.md

 The 0.6/0.4 split can be changed to suit your warehouse layout.

-The map shows where the suggestions landed (the shading switches between three counts):
+The map shows where the suggestions landed:

 ![Warehouse map, pick volume](docs/img/04-heat-picks.png)